noon92/luckfox/usb_config.md

 >
 >To add a `meshtastic_admin_key`, copy it from the app and add `base64:` to the beginning (`meshtastic_admin_key="base64:T/b8EGvi/Nqi6GyGefJt/jOQr+5uWHHZuBavkNcUwWQ="`).
 >
 > Clearing the `meshtastic_admin_key` list: The admin key list can contain up to three keys - *if more are added they will be ignored*.
 The USB configuration tool supports clearing the admin key list, after which you will need to re-add your admin key/s in a second operation.
-To clear the admin key list, enter `meshtastic_admin_key="0"`.
+To clear the admin key list, enter `meshtastic_admin_key="clear"`.

 > [!CAUTION]
 > Attempting to set wifi settings via USB configuration tool without a wifi adapter connected will lead to a 5 minute hang while the configuration tool runs - either disconnect and reconnect power or wait the full 5 minutes to to recover.